GECKODocs/Docs/docs/act1.md

 - **Task Status i.e. Overdue, In Progress, Complete**
 - **Due date range**
   - On clicking the ‘Due date FROM’ or ‘Due date TO’ field you will be given a calendar from   which you can select your date.

+There is also an option to **include archived tasks.**

+Click the ’Find Tasks’ button to show the tasks you have searched for.

 On scrolling down the page you will find the results of your search.